About

 Undocumented Students

-An "undocumented student" is defined as a student who is not a U.S. citizen or Permanent Resident of the United States, and who does not hold a visa to reside in the U.S. Undocumented students can find information about financial, legal, and emotional support through the Undocumented Student Program of the Center, as well as the Brown Immigrant Rights Coalition.
-The U-FLi Center also works closely with students who may identify with the "undocu-plus" experience (DACA-mented students, TPS holders, or students from mixed-status families).
+Undocumented students can find information about financial, legal, and co-curricular support through the Undocumented Student Program of the Center.
+The U-FLi Center also works closely with students who may identify with the "undocu-plus" experience: DACA-mented students, TPS holders, or students from mixed-status families.